Long Bow Trilogy: Background

 Although her father had worked extensively with the villagers of Long Bow, Carma Hinton did not have the idea of making films about the village until she witnessed villagers performing on stilts in 1977.
 Afterwards, she worked with Richard Gordon to make a 28-minute film titled Stilt Dancers of Long Bow Village in collaboration with GEO magazine.
 The reception to this film inspired further interest in filming the villagers, leading to the inception of the trilogy.
 The topics of each part of the trilogy were chosen, in part, based on the topics of interviews with the subject of the third film, Dr. Shen Fasheng.

 Films

 Narration throughout the films is kept to a minimum, with emphasis placed on the testimony of people living in the village.
 The films were produced over three years, with the chronological production order being Small Happiness (1984), All Under Heaven (1985), and To Taste 100 Herbs (1986).
+All three films were edited by David Carnochan.